talonframework/talon/README.md

 - [X] Sidenav bar
 - [X] Gettext archecture similar to Coherence
 - [ ] Move the project over to phx-1.3 architecture
-- [ ] Prototype resource based template overlays
+- [X] Prototype resource based template overlays
-- [ ] Move the theme based layout templates to a generator
+- [X] Move the theme based layout templates to a generator
-- [ ] Change the auto generate slime templates to a generator and move the .eex templates to /priv
+- [ ] --Change the auto generate slime templates to a generator and move the .eex templates to /priv--
 - [ ] Create a generator for generating the default template .eex files
-- [ ] Implement the create/update/delete actions in the controller
+- [X] Implement the create/update/delete actions in the controller
 - [ ] Move the admin template to ExAdmin
 - [X] Fix the brunch problem pulling the the skins
 - [ ] Add database backended support for the index page datatables